-It’s better than nothing, but if you’re going to dedicate the time and effort, why not optimize it for maximum return.
-To meet the specific needs of a player, an assessment based approach is necessary to customize a player’s program rather than a one-size-fits-all approach.
+General arm care is better than nothing, but if you are going to dedicate the time and effort, why not optimize it for maximum return.
+In meeting the specific needs of players, an assessment-based approach is necessary to customize programming rather than a one-size-fits-all plan.

 The Birthplace of Assessment Based Arm Care

 All 30 MLB organizations test their player’s shoulder strength & range of motion regularly.
-They’re not likely to share their secrets or methods since it’s something that gives them a competitive advantage.
-Yet, we know that it’s getting done based on the latest research and our relationships with the medical staff involved.
+Of course, they’re not likely to share their secrets or methods since it’s something that gives them a competitive advantage.
+Yet, we know that it’s getting done based on the latest research and our relationships with the medical people involved.

 What caught our attention is that arm assessments were only happening with the elite few.
-And despite the evidence showing its importance, college, high school and youth players were being left out to dry.
+And despite the evidence showing its importance, college, high school, and youth players are being left out to dry.

 The Tools for Testing

-Delivering assessment based arm care to the masses first requires the right tools to make it happen—starting with a measuring device.
-To accurately measure strength requires a dynamometer, which is a tool for measuring force.
+Delivering assessment-based arm care to the masses first requires the right tools to make it happen—starting with a measuring device.

 Using Assessments to Build the Perfect Arm Care Plan

-The basis for assessment based arm care is to use objective data and player feedback to build and prioritize a training plan.
+Assessment-based arm care uses quantified data and player feedback to build and prioritize a training plan.

 There are four variables to consider in customizing a player’s program:

-- Player Profile- This accounts for the player and their current circumstances.
-Some are very simple and grow with time, such as the player’s age and their arm care experience.
+This accounts for the player and their current circumstances.
+Some are very simple and grow with time, such as their age and arm care experience.
 Other characteristics fluctuate, such as their current season.
-This will impact the training volume and frequency that is prescribed.
+These data impact the training volume and the frequency of the program.

-- Strength- The ability to base a program off of actual strength numbers, allows a player to work on specific weaknesses and then push their training harder when ready.
-For example, if a player’s strength measures a deficiency or imbalance for their posterior rotator cuff (the decelerators), training should prioritize this until corrected.
-Whereas, a player with good arm strength that’s well balanced, a functional program that prioritizes other links in the chain is most appropriate.
-Some may not consider things like hip and core training as part of arm care, but the evidence shows that it’s important to consider [Link to Hip & Core Article].
+- Strength- The ability to base a program off of actual strength numbers allows players to work on specific weaknesses and then push their training harder when ready.
+For example, training should prioritize the posterior rotator cuff if their strength measures a deficiency or imbalance for their external rotators (the decelerator muscles.)
+Whereas a player with good arm strength that’s well balanced, a functional program that prioritizes other links in the chain is most appropriate.
+Some may not consider this part of arm care, but the evidence shows that full-body exercises that integrate the hip and core are essential to consider.

 The Assessment Process